Luexks/reassembly_modding_by_example/src/fragments.md

 Now, understand that the second bullet will never transition to the third stage as the second bullet is "attempting" to travel a `range` of 50 at a `muzzleVel` of 0.
 The journey to travel 50 units at 0 units per second is uncompletable, the bullet will never enter the third stage.

-Similarly, trying to travel a `range` of 0 at a `muzzleVel` of 0 is also uncompletable.

 To achieve uniform velocities, we must make the `muzzleVel` unnoticably small as well setting its `range` small enough that the fragments' duration is calculated to not be infinite.

 If we want the fragments to last for one second, similar to the base bullet, then we can set `range` to 1 and the `muzzleVel` to 1.
 The bullet will travel 1 unit at 1 unit per second over a time of 1 second.

 <video  controls>
   <source src="diagrams/fragment_chain_uniform_velocity.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 ```lua
     cannon={